Login

 Tertön Pema Lingpa of Bumthang created religious-secular dance forms, which were the abode of the Guru Padmasambhava.
 This dance is performed in Paro during the Paro Festival every year.

 Shabdrung Ngawang Namgyel fulfilled his dream to build a temple here during the rule of 4th Druk Desi Tenzin Rabgye.
 During his visit to the sacred cave of Taktsang in 1692.
-He laid the foundation for building the temple dedicated to Guru Rinpoche called the ‘Temple of the Guru with Eight Names.
+He laid the foundation for building the temple dedicated to Guru Rinpoche, called the ‘Temple of the Guru with Eight Names.

 On April 19, 1998, a fire broke out in the main building, which contained valuable paintings, artifacts, and statues.
 The fire is believed to have been caused by an electrical short-circuit and the butter lamp.
 A monk was also the victim of fire and died during the fire.
 The restoration works were carried out in full swing with an estimated budget of 135 million ngultrums.
 The Government of Bhutan and the 4th King Jigme Singye Wangchuck completed in 2005.